Funneled Bayesian Optimization for Design, Tuning and Control of Autonomous Systems: Evaluation and results

-where $s(\cdot)$ is a function that maps continuous vectors to discrete vectors by scaling and rounding.
-The function $g(\cdot,\cdot)$ is defined as the Hamming distance $g(\x,\x') = |\{i:x_i \neq x'_i\}|$ so as not to impose an artificial ordering between the values of categorical parameters.

-Note that the plots are with respect to target function evaluations.
-However, the results of the hierarchical model are based on only 20 iterations of the outer loop, as each iteration requires 10 function evaluations in the inner loop.
-At early stages, SBO was trying to find a good location for the local kernel and the performance was slightly worse.
-However, after some data was gathered, the local kernel jumped to a good spot and the convergence was faster.

-For these benchmarks, due to the complexity of the machine learning algorithms and the size of the datasets a single evaluation can take hours or days of wall-time.
-In order to simplify the comparison and run more tests, we used the surrogate benchmarks presented in Eggensperger et al. \cite{Eggensperger2015}.
-It uses surrogate functions build with real data and evaluations to predict the performance of the tuned algorithms.
-Evaluating the surrogate function can be done in seconds, compared to the actual training each machine learning algorithm.
+For these benchmarks a single evaluation can take hours or days of wall-time as a result of the complexity of the training process and the size of the datasets.
+In order to simplify the comparison and run more tests, we used the surrogate benchmarks provided by Eggensperger et al. \cite{Eggensperger2015}.
+They built surrogate functions of the actual behavior of the tuning process based on actual trials of the algorithms with real datasets.
+Each surrogate function can be evaluated in seconds, compared to the actual training time of each machine learning algorithm.
 The authors provide different surrogates \cite{Eggensperger2015}.
 We selected the Gradient Boosting as it provides the lowest prediction error (RMSE) with respect to the actual data from each problem.
-We explicitly rejected the Gaussian Process surrogate benchmark to avoid the potential advantage of perfectly modeling.
-The results are shown in Figure \ref{fig:results}.
-A detailed description of the experiments can be found in the original paper \cite{Eggensperger2015}.
+We explicitly rejected the Gaussian Process surrogate to avoid the advantage of perfect modeling.